MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA successfully completed the first of two build steps for the DPDK library.
 This involved successfully using the `meson` program to build DPDK.
 - MA unsuccessfully attempted to complete the second build process for the DPDK library.
 This involves using the `ninja` program to build the final library.
 - MA spent time debugging the next step of the DPDK build process.
-- MA and TS discovered that someone else from the DSbD Slack had attempted to build the DPDK library in recent months.
+- MA and PT discovered that someone else from the DSbD Slack had attempted to build the DPDK library in recent months.

 Blockers:
 - MA expects it will take a long time to debug the `ninja` build process.